ldgabbay/jwplayer/fl5/doc/publishers/mediaformats.rst

 Sound
 -----

-The player supports sounds (*provider=sound*) in the following formats:
+The player supports sounds (*provider=sound*) in the following format:

 .. describe:: MP3 ( .mp3 )

    Audio encoded with the `MP3 <http://en.wikipedia.org/wiki/MP3>`_ codec.
 Though not as good as AAC, MP3 is very widely used.
-It is also support by nearly any device that can play audio.
+It is also supported by nearly any device that can play audio.

    .. note::